-11. All transactions with the related parties are on arm's length basis and in the ordinary course of the business.
+6.11 All transactions with the related parties are on arm's-length basis and in the ordinary course of the business.
 Materially significant Related Party Transaction during the year under review as under:

-Material Related Party Transactions during FY2023-24 SI no. Name PAN Relationship of counter- party with the listed entity or its subsidiary Type of related party transaction Approx Value of transaction during the reporting period (₹ in crore) 1 Credit AAATC2613D Common Fixed Guarantee
+М aterial Related Pa arty Transactions d uring FY 2023-24 Ļ SI no. Name PAN Relationship of the counter- party with the listed entity or its subsidiary Type of related party transaction Approx Value of transaction during the reporting period (₹ in crore) 1 Credit Guarantee Fund Trust for Micro and Small Enterprises AAATC2613D Common Director Fixed Deposit 6,125 2 Bank of India AAACB0472C Common Director Borrowing 4,12,357.59

-In terms of Policy on Materiality of Related Party Transactions and on dealing With Related Party Transactions [Transaction(s) entered into individually or taken together with previous transactions during a financial year, exceeds rupees one thousand crore or ten per cent of the annual consolidated turnover of listed entity as per the last audited financial statements of the listed entity, whichever is lower.] and [a transaction involving payments made to a related party with respect to brand usage or royalty shall be considered material if the transaction(s) to be entered into individually or taken together with previous transactions during a financial year, exceed {five} percent of the annual consolidated turnover of the listed entity as per the last audited financial statements of the listed entity].
+In terms of Policy on Materiality of Related Party Transactions and on dealing with Related Party Transactions [Transaction(s) entered into individually or taken together with previous transactions during a financial year, exceeds rupees one thousand crore or ten per cent of the annual consolidated turnover of listed entity as per the last audited financial statements of the listed entity, whichever is lower.] and [a transaction involving payments made to a related party with respect to brand usage or royalty shall be considered material if the transaction(s) to be entered into individually or taken together with previous transactions during a financial year, exceed {five} percent of the annual consolidated turnover of the listed entity as per the last audited financial statements of the listed entity as per the last audited financial statements of the listed entity as per the last audited financial statements of the listed entity as per the last audited financial statements of the listed entity as per the last audited financial statements of the listed entity as per the last audited financial statements of the listed entity.

-10% Consolidated Turnover of SIDBI for FY 2024 being higher than ₹1,000 crore, the limit for Material RPT is considered as ₹ 1,000 crore, also no transaction has been reported in r/o brand Usage/ royalty.
+10% Consolidated Turnover of SIDBI for FY2024 being higher than ₹1,000 crore, the limit for Material RPT is considered as ₹1,000 crore, also no transaction has been reported in r/o brand usage/royalty.